Climate change facts: the science and impacts

 Global action on climate change

-Having already hit over 1°C of warming, the best we can aim for now is 1.5°C. This is the aim of the 2015 Paris Agreement, which 160 countries including the UK have officially signed and committed to meet.
+We've already nearly hit 1°C of warming.
+The best we can aim for now is 1.5°C. This is the aim of the 2015 Paris Agreement, which 160 countries including the UK have officially signed and committed to meet.

 There are masses of other bodies endorsing the need for urgent action – from the Ministry of Defence, the British Medical Association and the CBI (Confederation for British Industry) to the World Economic Forum, the World Bank and over 1000 US companies and investors including Adidas, Tesla, Nike, Unilever, eBay, Virgin, Gap, and Mars.